Young Writers Can Get Published (Lesson #1)

 You’re a hopeful young writer looking for motivation.

 You’re passionate about anything (even if it’s not writing) and you’re wondering if it’s realistic for young people to achieve serious success.

-But here’s the catch: These video lessons are only free and available to the public until Thursday, February 2nd.
+But here’s the catch: These video lessons are only free and available to the public for a few weeks.
 So get watching!

 “Very few young writers get published.
 But it’s not because they can’t.
 It’s because they’re not getting to the point where they have a legitimate shot.” – Brett Harris, author of Do Hard Things

 The Young Writers Guidebook is a collection of advice from young authors.
 If you’ve ever dreamed of publishing a book as a young person, take this opportunity to learn from those who have gone ahead of you.
 Click here to learn more.

 The WriterScore Assessment is a way to measure your growth and development as a writer in ten different categories.
 Click here to take the assessment.
 Once you’ve taken it, share your score and join the discussion in our private Facebook group.